WirzRexTon/rVigneron/README.md

 _Do not try to take over this work and sell it._

-### How to add food in ox_inventory.
+### Add item in ox_inventory

 1. Go to [ox]/ox_inventory/data/items.lua
-2. To add an item, here is the example for the hunger and the thirst
+2. Here are the items you need by default for the job
   ```sh
     ['water'] = {
       label = 'Water',